Vitamin raises 1.7 million euros

 Fintech Vitamin has once again convinced investors.
 The money comes from new and old business angels.

-The startup hopes to use the money to continue building its team: New hires come from management consulting firm Boston Consulting Group, cycle tracking app Clue and audio platform Soundcloud, among others.
+The start-up wants to use the money to further expand its team: New employees come from the management consultancy Boston Consulting Group, the cycle tracking app Clue and the audio platform Soundcloud, among others.

-Vitamin runs a finance app aimed primarily at women.
-It aims to encourage them to create an investment profile for themselves and be able to simulate different investment strategies.
-In 2022, the app aims to move into the real capital markets and allow direct ETF investing.
+Vitamin operates a financial app that is primarily aimed at women.
+The aim is to encourage them to create an investment profile for themselves and simulate various investment strategies.
+In 2022, the app aims to enter the real capital market and enable direct ETF investments.

-Many may still know the fintech vitamin under its former name Alice.
-Even before the market launch, the company had raised one million euros from investors, as Startbase reported in August.
+Many people may still know the fintech Vitamin under its former name Alice.
+The company had already raised one million euros from investors before its market launch, as Startbase reported in August.

 Newsletter